-AMR hampers the control of infectious diseases
+Antimicrobial resistance hampers the control of infectious diseases

 Although MDR-TB is a growing concern, it is still largely under-reported, compromising control efforts.

-AMR increases the costs of health care
+Antimicrobial resistance increases the costs of health care

 When infections become resistant to first-line drugs, more expensive therapies must be used.
 A longer duration of illness and treatment, often in hospitals, increases health care costs as well as the economic burden on families and societies.

-AMR jeopardizes health care gains to society
+Antimicrobial resistance jeopardizes health care gains to society

 Resistance in bacteria

-WHO’s 2014 report on global surveillance of antimicrobial resistance reveals that antibiotic resistance is no longer a prediction for the future; it is happening right now, across the world, and is putting at risk the ability to treat common infections in the community and hospitals.
+WHO’s 2014 report on global surveillance of antimicrobial resistance revealed that antibiotic resistance is no longer a prediction for the future; it is happening right now, across the world, and is putting at risk the ability to treat common infections in the community and hospitals.
 Without urgent, coordinated action, the world is heading towards a post-antibiotic era, in which common infections and minor injuries, which have been treatable for decades, can once again kill.